jeanwsr/mokit-doc-mdbook/src/chap5-9.md

 triangulene_cc-pVDZ_S_uhf_gvb11_CASSCF_NO.fch
 ```

 which include UHF natural orbitals (UNOs), GVB NOs, and CASSCF NOs, respectively.
 Choose a file, open it using GaussView, click `MO Editor`, and click `Visualize` (if it is in grey color and cannot be clicked, it implies that you need to install the Gaussian software).
 By default, the 72th and 73th NOs are supposed to be highlighted.
 If they are not, you can click/choose them to be highlighted.
 Change `Isovalue` if you want (0.04 will be used in the following figures).
 Finally, click `Update` and wait for a few seconds.
 Here are the HONO and LUNO of GVB and DMRG-CASSCF calculations, respectively

 ![HONO and LUNO from GVB and CASSCF](images/HONO_LUNO.png)

-(NOONs are shown below correponding orbitals)
+(NOONs are shown below corresponding orbitals)

 The natural orbital occupation numbers (NOONs) of HONO and LUNO are close to 1.0, which means 1 unpaired electron is occupied in each of these orbitals.
 It can be seen that these NOs are somewhat delocalized, but mainly with C_1 and C_18 the largest populations.
 So the following skeletal formula may represent the molecule better